Designing and Evaluating AI Margin Notes in Document Reader Software: Discussion

 \subsection{Limitations}

 Our results, especially results related to reading comprehension, may not hold after extended long-term use.
 For example, LLMs may hallucinate and produce incorrect AI margin notes, and people may come to over-rely by studying incorrect notes \cite{wang2025effect}.
 Techniques with low human involvement may make students `lazy' over time and impact their ability to take notes in situations where LLMs are unavailable.

-Our results may not also apply to different types of documents and longer documents.
-For example, prior work on text highlighting suggests that readers should be able to distinguish between important and unimportant text \cite{fowler1974effectiveness}, however, readers may struggle to identify the most important information within a long and complex document about an unfamiliar topic.
-In these cases, automatically selecting text within the document to create AI margin notes may be preferred.
+Assessing the impact of AI margin note techniques in a wider range of educational settings is an important direction for future work.

 Some aspects of our experimental design may be lacking in ecological validity.
 Notably, we chose to keep the number of AI margin notes and chat responses constant across techniques, and participants could only interact with one technique at a time.
-We made these decisions for increased control, however, such restrictions would not exist in a real system, where users would create as many AI margin notes and in whatever way they wish.
+We made these decisions for increased control.
+In a real system, these restrictions would not exist: users could create as many AI margin notes and in whatever way they wish.

-We focused on the specific context of creating AI margin notes as a study aid.
-However, people leave comments in document readers for many other reasons, for example, to leave editorial notes.
-Other AI margin note designs may be better suited to these goals.
+Our idea of integrating prompting into comments, which are inherently smaller in size, means that there are limits of how much content can be displayed and how many rounds of interactions are possible: with too much content, each AI margin note could become too `chat-like,' nullifying any perceived benefits over chat-based interfaces.
+Future work could explore ways to adapt or extend AI margin notes when considering this space constraint.